M.Sc. / P.Grad. Dip. in Clinical Supervision

-Summative, Formative, Continuous, Self Assessment, Tutor and Supervisor Assessment form the overall assessment process.
-Modules will be assessed on a continuous assessment basis which occurs throughout the year through meetings with the Course Director and/or tutor, course work, assignments, feedback from Clinical Supervisor and so forth.
+Summative, formative, continuous, self-assessment, tutor and supervisor assessment form the overall assessment process.
+Modules will be assessed on a continuous assessment basis which occurs throughout the year through meetings with the Course Director and/or tutor, course work, assignments, feedback from the external clinical supervisor and so forth.
 Assessment varies according to the requirements of the modules and each module has independent assessment.
-A combination of written and practical assignments includes feedback reports from the course approved supervisor of professional practice, written papers, an audio/visual case study, learning agreement, presentations, research proposal and a dissertation.
-Please refer to M.Sc.
-Course Handbook for further information.
+A combination of written and practical assignments includes feedback reports from the course approved supervisor of professional practice, written papers, audio/visual case presentations , a learning agreement, presentations, a research proposal and a dissertation.

 Each participant will meet with a tutor/mentor during the year to review progress.
 They will also meet with the Course Director.
 It is the responsibility of the student to initiate these meetings.
 Additional tutorial meetings are at the discretion (or request) of the Course Director.

-- Demonstration of commitment to ongoing professional development (e.g. workshops, seminars)
+- Demonstrate commitment to ongoing professional development (e.g., workshops, seminars)

-- Practising and a full member of a recognised professional body (e.g. the Psychological Society of Ireland, the Irish Council for Psychotherapy, the Association for Counselling and Psychotherapy or professional equivalent)
+- Be a practising, full member of a recognised professional body (e.g., the Psychological Society of Ireland, the Irish Council for Psychotherapy, the Association for Counselling and Psychotherapy or professional equivalent)

 - Have access to a supervisee base for professional clinical practice